JahnelGroup/sql-bro/README.md

 • Move the passwords out of localstorage into https://github.com/atom/node-keytar.
 • Table Inspection: a way to see table's indexes, triggers, keys, columns, etc.
 Med:
-• Flesh out grid component: (Export as SQL insert; export as json; inline editing issuing an "update")
-• Adapt grid output (dates, bools) to better representation.
+• Adapt grid output (dates, bools, NULL (Add color!)) to better representation.
-• Put a spinner on "RUN" until it finishes.
+• lock header at top!
 • Fix up QueryCompleter with a regex against prefix to add tables/columns.
 Maybe turn on auto?
 • add VARIABLE support to query window?
 What what!
 • Search option: find column (in all tables/procs)
 • Work on ReadMe.
 Follow guide below; change what's needed.
+• Sort header? (reissue with SELECT * FROM (query) ORDER BY header)
 LOW:
 • add multiple DB types (sql server, at least. mongO?)
 • Styling for days.